Buffalo Bill, Jr.: Season 2 (1956)

+Critical response

+A review in the trade publication Variety said that the program had "just enough guns, blundering, and fisticuffs to satisfy most juve video viewers".
+It compared the show to Flying A's Annie Oakley, saying "Only difference was in the sex of the leads."

+A review in the trade publication Billboard said that the show had "All the standard ingredients that make for good, commercial kiddie Westerns".
+The review noted an emphasis on outdoor action and a "fast-moving script" that was produced well.

-Series related merchandise
+Series-related merchandise

 Promotional items

 Sponsors helped promote the show by advertising series tie-ins.
-In 1955 children were given a free Buffalo Bill, Jr. ring with the purchase of a pair of shoes.
-Also in 1955 an advertisement in Life magazine offered a "leatherlike" Buffalo Bill, Jr. belt, with a "silvery" buckle for 25 cents and three Milky Way candy wrappers.
+In 1955, children were given a free Buffalo Bill, Jr. ring with the purchase of a pair of shoes.
+Also in 1955, an advertisement in LIFE offered a "leatherlike" Buffalo Bill, Jr. belt, with a "silvery" buckle for 25 cents and three Milky Way candy wrappers.

 Media

-Dell Comics published a series of Buffalo Bill, Jr. comic books between the years of 1955 and 1959.
+Dell Comics published a series of Buffalo Bill, Jr. comic books between 1955 and 1959.
 Western Publishing produced at least two Buffalo Bill, Jr. children's novels: The Brand Changers and The Buffalo Hunter, both from 1958.

-View-Master produced a three-reel Buffalo Bill, Jr set.
+View-Master produced a three-reel Buffalo Bill, Jr. set.